eugene-yeooo/signup-club/README.md

 AI (ChatGPT & Gemini) was used primarily as a **pair programming assistant** to:

-- Help troubleshoot broken code, e.g. syntax issues, implementing new frameworks not included in Codesandbox template (Jest & Vanta)
+- Help troubleshoot broken code, e.g. syntax fixes, issues with implementing new frameworks not included in Codesandbox template (Jest & Vanta)
 - Help refactor working code
 - Learn about and implement Jest (the only other testing framework I had used before this was Vitest)